How the U.S. eFiling initiative is changing consumer product access in U.S. markets

 How is the CPSC managing the implementation of eFiling?

 The CPSC is utilizing a phased approach to implement the eFiling program.
 The initial timeline is listed below.
 There have been some modifications; however, the phase categories remain intact.
-The main modifications currently are the expansion of the beta pilot from 35 participants to 2,000 participants and the timeline extension for full implementation with enforcement up to 2027.
-This was announced in June 2024.
+The main updates are the expansion of the beta pilot to what is now the Voluntary Phase, consisting of importers from 35 participants to 2,000 participants.
+The timeline for full implementation with enforcement has also been extended to July 8, 2026, for most imported products and Jan.
+8, 2027, for products imported into Foreign Trade Zones (FTZ).

 How can companies be ready for this new initiative?

-Importers interested in getting involved in the extended beta pilot can apply to the CPSC for consideration.
-The official document “Application Process and Test Duration” outlines the process for this application.
+Importers interested in getting involved in the extended beta pilot (now called the Voluntary Phase) can apply directly with the CPSC via “self-registration.”

 How can UL Solutions help?

-As a third-party service provider, UL Solutions can assist companies in performing consumer products compliance testing, support them in setting up internal systems for eFiling or, as a trade partner, assist importers of record with eFiling into the CPSC Product Registry.
-Contact us for more details.
+As a third-party service provider, UL Solutions can assist companies in performing consumer products compliance testing, support them in setting up internal systems for eFiling or assist importers of record with eFiling into the CPSC Product Registry.
+Reach out for more details at RCP@UL.com.

 Get connected with our sales team